Climatedata.ca in the service of health

 Figure 2: Map of annual 0°C-base degree-days under two greenhouse gas emission scenarios (RCP2.6 and 8.5) for the 2041-2070 horizon

-As with heat waves, ClimateData.ca can be used to support local response efforts in the future.
-For example, national park systems could implement a system of early warnings to the public when new areas become susceptible to ticks.
+As with heat waves, ClimData.ca can be used to support local intervention efforts in the future.
+For example, national park networks could set up a system of preventive alerts to the population when new areas become conducive to the presence of ticks.

 The benefits of ClimateData.ca